-Hamilton leads Verstappen in 1st practice at Dutch GP
+Ferraris top Dutch GP 2nd practice as Hamilton breaks down

-ZANDVOORT, Netherlands (AP) — Formula One champion Lewis Hamilton upstaged Max Verstappen to post the fastest time in a sunny first practice session for the Netherlands Grand Prix on Friday, as the race returned to the country for the first time since 1985.
+ZANDVOORT, Netherlands (AP) — Formula One champion Lewis Hamilton’s Mercedes broke down Friday during the second practice session for the Netherlands Grand Prix, while Ferrari driver Charles Leclerc set the fastest time ahead of teammate Carlos Sainz Jr.

+They were followed by Alpine’s Esteban Ocon, Hamilton’s teammate Valtteri Bottas and Red Bull’s Max Verstappen, who was a frustrating fifth in front of his passionate home fans.

+Hamilton, who seeks a record-extending 100th F1 win, ended with only the 11th fastest time.

+Verstappen once led by 33 points — same as his car number — but fell behind after crashing out of the British GP and falling back at the Hungarian GP after being bumped off track on Lap 1.

+Verstappen won the rain-marred Belgian GP last Sunday to close the gap on Hamilton, who is chasing an eighth F1 title to move one ahead of Michael Schumacher and stand alone among F1 greats.

-The Mercedes star was .097 ahead of Verstappen’s Red Bull and .1 clear of Ferrari driver Carlos Sainz Jr.
+Earlier Friday, Hamilton upstaged Verstappen in the first practice.
+He was .097 ahead of him and .1 clear of Sainz.

-The session was interrupted after just 20 minutes when Aston Martin driver Sebastian Vettel had engine failure.
+That session was interrupted after just 20 minutes when Aston Martin driver Sebastian Vettel had engine failure.
 The four-time F1 champion grabbed a fire extinguisher as smoke billowed from the back of his car.

 It took a long time to get his car off the track and there was no more action.